 But here’s just one way your email and direct mail campaigns could intersect and work together synergistically:

 You could send an email to make your subscribers aware of the promotion you’re having.
-You could then follow it up with a direct mail campaign as a reminder to your customers to take advantage of a limited time promotion.
+You could then follow it up with a direct mail campaign as a reminder to your customers to take advantage of a limited-time promotion.

 It’s easy to think of email as the digital counterpart of direct mail, and direct mail as the physical counterpart of email.
 And in a way, they are.
-But it’s also important to understand the differences and play to the strengths of each medium.
+But it’s also essential to understand the differences and play to the strengths of each medium.